 There are over 1100 ways to write the 44 sounds in the English language, so we can’t rely on a word’s spelling to figure out how it should be pronounced.
 The same combination of letters can be pronounced completely differently depending on the word.
 What this means for you is that you’ll have quite a bit of memorization to do if you want to be able to speak English well.

 And that’s not all.
 Our ear isn’t used to hearing and differentiating between different English sounds.
-Our brain generally equates these unfamiliar sounds with the closest sound that exists in our native language.
+Our brain generally equates these unfamiliar sounds with the closest approximation that exist in our native language.
 This is why, even with lots of practice listening to native speakers and reproducing the sounds we hear, we still pronounce some sounds incorrectly (and don’t even know it!)

 If you’re still not convinced, check out this video of a talented Englishman who imitates 67 different English accents:

 The problem is that very few people actually speak like this (compared to the entire English-speaking population) and even other Brits sometimes have trouble understanding the different regional accents.
 So spending a lot of time perfecting an accent used by a (relatively) small group of people doesn’t seem like a very good use of your time!

 Here are 4 reasons why we think it’s a smart idea to choose the American accent when learning English pronunciation:

-- Americans make up about 65 % of the world’s English speakers (compared to about 17% Brits) –> you’re more likely to have the opportunity to converse with an American.
+- Americans make up about 65 % of the world’s English speakers (compared to about 17% Brits) ➡️ you’re more likely to have the opportunity to converse with an American.

-- American English is the most universally spoken and understood version of English –> which means you’ll be able to communicate wherever you go
+- American English is the most universally spoken and understood version of English ➡️ which means you’ll be able to communicate wherever you go

 We’ve also found that most people have an easier time imitating the American accent as opposed to its British counterpart.
 For these reasons, we think that American English is the most useful, not to mention the easiest, variety to learn.

 To have great English pronunciation, you need to be aware of new sounds, nuances, different intonations, the tonic accent, and the rhythm of the language.
 Academic methods generally focus too much on written skills and not enough on speaking and pronunciation.
 But English pronunciation and phonetics are incredibly important for being understood and communicating in general.
 To our teachers’ credit, it isn’t easy to incorporate speaking practice into the classroom, especially when students aren’t motivated to learn.